buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_1_Setup_React_App.md

 So, go ahead and set it all up!
 Their setup flow is pretty self-explanatory :).

-🚨 Required: Before you click "Next Lesson"
+🚨 Before you click "Next Lesson"
 -------------------------------------------

 *Note: if you don't do this, Farza will be very sad :(.*

-Share a link to your website and post it in #course-chat.
+Share a link to your website and post it in #progress.
 Change up the CSS and text to be whatever you want**.** Maybe you want it to be more colorful?
 Maybe you don't care above waves and you want to make a decentralized Twitter clone?
 Do whatever you want this is your app :).